spryker/spryker-docs/docs/about/all/about-the-docs/run-the-docs-locally-on-intel-macs.md

 ---
-title: Run the docs locally on Intel Macs, Linux, and Windows
+title: Run the docs locally on Intel Macs
 description: Find out how you can build the Spryker documentation site
 last_updated: Jul 18, 2022
 template: howto-guide-template